ywkawai/FE-Project_web/scale-dg/index.md

 * Governing equation: 3D fully compressible non-hydrostatic equations
 * Grid system: hexahedral finite element and horizontally curvilinear coordinate system
   * for the global mode, cubed sphere coordinate is specifically adopted.
-  * topography can be treated using a terrain-following coordinate
+  * Topography can be treated using a terrain-following coordinate
 * Spatial discretization: nodal discontinuous Galerkin method (e.g., Hesthave and Warburton, 2007)
   * Polynomial order associated with numerical accuracy can be arbitrarily chosen.
   * Numerical flux: Rusanov flux